 Oppn parties have ‘division’ in their DNA, alleges Yogi Adityanath

-Addressing a virtual meeting of the BJP’s office-bearers as part of preparations for assembly by-election to Deoria Sadar assembly constituency, he alleged that due the development activities undertaken under the BJP rule, the parties were frustrated and were using “every trick” to defame his government.
+Addressing a virtual meeting of the BJP’s office-bearers as part of preparations for assembly by-election to Deoria Sadar assembly constituency, he alleged that due the development activities undertaken under the BJP rule, the opposition parties were frustrated and were using “every trick” to defame his government.

 “The thought process of the rival parties is dirty and their intention is dangerous.